nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/EditUserTagActivityDiagram.png" width="300" />
 </p>

+###### How unreferenced tags are "garbage collected"?
+The garbage collection of unreferenced tags takes place whenever the `AddressBook` listener detects an update event in the `UniqueClientList`.
+The garbage collector will iterate through the `UniqueTagList` and remove all `Tag` objects that are not referenced by any clients.
+The design choice of doubly linking the tag and client further help facilitate this process since the reference state of the `Tag` has become easily available as a result.

 ##### 4.7.1.3 Delete a client
 The following activity diagram summarizes what happens when a user executes a delete command:

 <p align="center">
 <img src="images/DeleteUserTagActivityDiagram.png" width="300" />
 </p>

+###### Remove vs "Delete"
+You might notice that there is an interchanging of the words Remove and Delete which seem to suggest the same thing.
+However, they do have some slight difference in connotation.<br>
+* Remove: removal of `Client` from `UniqueClientList`.
+* Delete: removal of all lingering references that this `Client` has.

+The "Delete" operation should be invoked everytime you remove a `Client` from the `UniqueClientList` to ensure the correctness of the "reference state" of `Tag`.
+This is because removal of a `Client` from the `UniqueClientList` connotes a complete deletion of the `Client`, hence it is important to ensure that any lingering references including association with previously associated `Tag` objects are cut since the client are no longer "present".

 --------------------------------------------------------------------------------------------------------------------